 (a) holders of the Associateship of the Sydney Technical College or the B.Sc.
 (Tech.) of the University of New South Wales in Mechanical Engineering or Industrial Engineering who wish to complete a one year full-time course leading to the B.E. degree with Honours.
 Students who obtain this degree may apply for a renewal for a further year to allow them to work for a Master's degree.
-This scholarship is of the value of £750 per annum, from which University fees are deducted, or for
+This scholarship provides a living allowance of £800-£1,000 per annum to make possible full-time attendance at the University.

+or for

 (b) graduates in Mechanical or Industrial Engineering who wish to undertake full-time study or research leading to the award of the degree of Master of Technology or Master of Engineering.
 Students whose post-graduate course is of longer duration than one year may apply for an extension of the scholarship for a second year.
-This scholarship is valued at £900 per annum, from which University fees are deducted.
+This scholarship is valued at £1050-£1200 per annum, from which University fees are deducted.

 Only one scholarship is available at any time.
-Application forms are available from the Registrar, and should be lodged with him, duly completed, by 25th November.
+Application forms are available from the Registrar, and should be lodged with him, duly completed, by 30th November.